 Start it when you can

 When you start your car, allow the engine to run for 15 minutes to re-charge the battery and help keep the engine in good condition.
-If your battery is a little older, you could do this more often, perhaps once a week.
+If your battery is a little older, you should probably do this more often, perhaps once a week.
 When keeping your car running, make sure you do it in a well-ventilated space, as exhaust fumes in a closed garage can be dangerous.

 Alternatively, you could use a smart charger to keep the battery topped up.